cube3power/atsd/rule-engine/filters.md

 ## Command Filter

-The filter evaluates the filter expression and discard values of the filter expression which evaluate to `FALSE`.
+The filter evaluates the filter expression and discards values if the filter expressions evaluates to `false`.

 ![](images/filter-expression.png)